TranAnKhang/TranAnKhang/README.md

 ## Experience

 **Intern — Saigon A.I.** *(Oct – Nov 2025)*
 Embedded in both the Dev and Data Science teams.
 Participated in daily standups, code reviews, and pair programming.
-Got hands-on with the full SDLC — from system architecture and CI/CD pipelines to product design meetings.
+Got hands-on with the full SDLC, from system architecture and CI/CD pipelines to product design meetings.

 **Python Club — Organizer & Teacher, EIS HCMC** *(Feb – Jun 2025)*
 Designed and delivered a 14-week beginner Python curriculum.
 80% of students shipped their own projects by the end.

-**Science Fair Club — Assistant Leader, EIS HCMC** *(Sep 2025 – Mar 2026)*
-Guided students from idea to execution, creating presentations and providing ongoing feedback throughout their project journeys.

 ---